-As shown in Table III on page 11, combined State and federal funding and private equity for affordable housing development administered by VHCB, DHCD, and VHFA totaled approximately \$212.4 million.
-The majority of that came from \$100 million of one-time State General Funds and \$65 million from bond credit equity.
-Tax credit equity, leveraged by approximately \$4.4 million in federal and State Housing Tax Credits, provided another \$31.7 million of this amount.
+As shown in Table III on page 11, combined State and federal funding and private equity for affordable housing development administered by VHCB, DHCD, and VHFA totaled approximately \$170 million.
+About \$96 million of the total accrued from federal housing and bond credits issued by VHFA.

-As shown on Table IV on page 12, combined State and federal funding for housing assistance and subsidies, and support services that help people stay housed, totaled \$96.1 million.2 More than two-thirds of this coming from \$68.8 million of federal project and tenant-based rental assistance through VSHA (Section 8).
-State general funds provided another \$14.58 million supporting programs through AHS.
+As shown on Table IV on page 12, combined State and federal funding for housing assistance and subsidies, and support services that help people stay housed, totaled almost \$114 million.
+About two-thirds of this came from \$74.9 million of federal project and tenant-based rental assistance through VSHA (Section 8).
+State general funds provided another \$27.87 million supporting programs through AHS.

-State funding for housing development agencies totaled approximately \$107.9 million including the unprecedented investment of \$100 million of one-time General Funds.
-The balance of State funding primarily consisted of property transfer tax revenue, and capital bill funds appropriated to VHCB, plus \$1,325,000 in State housing tax credits.
-(Table I on page 9) Federal funding for housing development agencies totaled approximately \$11.65 million awarded to VHCB and DHCD.
+State funding for housing development agencies totaled approximately \$55.3 million which primarily consisted of property transfer tax revenue, and capital bill funds appropriated to

+VHCB, plus \$1,325,000 in State housing tax credits.
+(Table I on page 9) Federal funding for housing development agencies totaled more than \$16.7 million awarded to VHCB and DHCD.
 (Table II on page 10)

 The largest source of funding for affordable rental housing projects has typically come from federal Low-Income Housing Tax Credits administered by VHFA in accordance with the State's Qualified Allocation Plan (QAP).
-Vermont's allocation of federal credits in 2022 was \$3.03 million, which is expected to generate approximately \$25.8 million in equity.
-In addition, VHFA awarded another \$7.7 million in "bond credits" which are issued in conjunction with VHFA taxexempt bonds, which will generate approximately \$65.3 million in private equity.
+Vermont's allocation of federal credits in 2023 was \$3.19 million, which is expected to generate approximately \$28 million in equity.

+In addition, VHFA awarded another \$7.9 million in "bond credits" which are issued in conjunction with VHFA tax-exempt bonds, which will generate approximately \$67.7 million in private equity.
 (Table III on page 11)